letruxux/zap-search/README.md

 <h1 align="center">🔎 zap search</h1>

 <p align="center">zap search is a search engine built in <a href="https://bun.sh/docs/installation">bun</a> that allows you to search for games, software and other miscellaneous content easily with a simple web interface. <br><br>🤔 Don't know where to start?
-Follow the <a href="#run-locally"><b>Run locally</b> guide</a>.</p>
+Visit the [hosted version](zap-search.onrender.com).</p>

+# Hosted version

+You can use the hosted version at [zap-search.onrender.com](zap-search.onrender.com).

+> Please keep in mind this is running on a free plan, so it might take a few seconds to load and might not be functional at all times.

+Facing some issues?
+Try [running it locally](#run-locally).

-# Run locally
+## Run locally

-> [!CAUTION]
-> Instead of using the .zip archive, please [download the source](https://github.com/letruxux/zap-search/archive/refs/heads/master.zip) and run `compile.bat` to compile the project.
-A `dist.zip` archive will be created, which is the program.
-> This is a temporary fix to an issue with the built archive provided in the release, still investigating.

 - Download the latest zip from the [releases](https://github.com/letruxux/zap-search/releases) page.
 - Extract the archive to a folder.